odevauchelle/pyFreeFem/README.md

 # pyFreeFem

 pyFreeFem is a simple Python wrapper for the finite-element software [FreeFem++](https://freefem.org/).
-It helps importing and exporting meshes and finite-element matrices to and from FreeFem++.
+It helps [importing and exporting](./documentation/IO.md) meshes, finite-element matrices and vectors to and from FreeFem++.
 This library can only handle two-dimensional finite-element spaces.

 Here is an example of its use: